cross769/learngit/readme.txt

 Git is a version control system.
 Git is free software.
-Git tracks chages of files.
+Git tracks changes of files.